AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 Though this seems like weird syntax it's valid nonetheless.

-Let's break our important code line:
+Let's lookk into our important code line:

 ```sql
 SUM(amount) / SUM(SUM(amount)) OVER() * 100 AS pct_funds
 ```

 The first `SUM(amount)` is an aggregation from our intial `GROUP BY` clause we have.
 That's the total_funds for each variable.
-The second part `SUM(SUM(amount)) OVER()` might take a few readings to grasp but is something as follows: The most inner `SUM(amount)` references our GROUP BY aggregation as before, this is wrapped within an outer `SUM` that invokes a window function with the `OVER()` command.
+The second part `SUM(SUM(amount)) OVER()` might take a few readings to grasp but is something as follows: The most inner `SUM(amount)` references our `GROUP BY` aggregation as before, this is wrapped within an outer `SUM` that invokes a window function with the `OVER()` command.

-Basically we're dividing each user's funds that we *just* aggregated by the total funds of all users, which is calculated as window function of summing all users aggregated funds.
-We finalize it by multiplying with 100 to get a percentage value.
+**Basically we're dividing each user's funds that we *just* aggregated by the total funds of all users, which is calculated as window function of summing all users aggregated funds.** This is also how we'd solve the error we got a few sections back.
+Lastly, we finalize it by multiplying with 100 to get a percentage value.

 Personally, this was mind blowing when I played around with it and realized this worked.
 Only then did the order of operations for a given query with Window functions and Grouping actually clicked.